 Average annual premium in Idaho: $692

-The first step to finding coverage that suits your needs and your budget is to get quotes from several companies and compare them.
-There are many providers out there, but we recommend starting with the five listed below.
+The first step to finding coverage that suits your needs and your budget is to get quotes from several companies.
+We recommend starting with the five listed below.
 When you’re ready to begin, enter your ZIP code into our quote tool and start exploring.

-How We Found the Best Homeowners Insurance in Idaho
+How We Found the Best Idaho Homeowners Insurance Companies

-We found the best home insurers in Idaho by using a methodology similar to our nationwide review of homeowners insurance.
+We found the best home insurers in Idaho by using a methodology similar to our review of nationwide homeowners insurance.
 We gathered a list of the top home insurers in the state by market share.
-Then, we checked with financial strength rating agencies like A.M.
-Best and Moody’s, to ensure that they were financially solvent.
+Then we checked with financial strength rating agencies like A.M.
+Best and Moody’s to ensure that they were financially solvent.
 After that, we looked at available coverage options, endorsements, number and type of discounts, and online tools.
 Customer satisfaction also played a big role, and we looked to the most recent J.D.
-Power and Consumer Reports surveys to give us some insights into which companies consumers liked best.
+Power and Consumer Reports ratings to give us some insights into which companies consumers liked best.
 Finally, we tried their services out for ourselves by getting quotes and speaking to representatives.

-Consumers have spoken and State Farm is their favorite company on this list.
+Consumers have spoken, and State Farm is their favorite company on this list.
 Of the most popular insurers in Idaho, it scored the highest in the J.D.
-Power customer satisfaction survey, earning a 4/5.
-Consumer Reports also rated it highly for customer service, the simplicity of the claims, process, and fairness of the payout.
-Hopefully you won’t need to file a claim, but if you do need to, State Farm’s straightforward claims handling will come as a welcome relief.
+Power customer satisfaction survey, earning an 825 out of 1,000.
+Consumer Reports also gave it an 82 out of 100, with high scores for customer service, simplicity of its claims process, and fairness of the payout.
+Hopefully you won’t need to file a claim, but if you do, State Farm’s straightforward claims handling will come as a welcome relief.

 But that kind of customer service comes at a price.
 State Farm consistently scored the second-highest, after Farmers, in our quote analysis.
 And its rates ($75) were often double those of Allstate’s ($36) and Liberty Mutual’s ($37).
-If good customer service is worth the higher price, there are ways to balance those rates a bit.
+That said, there are a number of discounts that can offset those high rates.
 You can save by bundling your home and auto insurance, installing fire and burglar alarms, or updating your utilities.
 You can also opt for a higher deductible to get lower premiums.
-State Farm offers standard deductibles beginning at $2,000 or percentage-based deductibles ranging from one to five percent of your home’s value.
+State Farm offers standard deductibles beginning at $2,000 or percentage-based deductibles ranging from 1% to 5% of your home’s value.

-Liberty Mutual’s rates came in second only to Allstate, and the difference between the two was rarely more than a few dollars.
+Liberty Mutual provided the second-lowest rates in our evaluation.
+It fell short only of Allstate, and the difference between the two was rarely more than a few dollars.
 Like Allstate, much of this affordability comes down to its numerous discounts.
 It offers all the standard ones for early shoppers and remaining claim free.
 Uniquely, Liberty Mutual will also discount your price if you insure your home up to 100% of its value.
-And if you don’t want high out-of-pocket costs, you’ll be pleased to know Liberty Mutual’s deductibles start at as little as $500.
+And if you don’t want high out-of-pocket costs, you’ll be pleased to know Liberty Mutual’s deductibles start at as low as $500.

-Liberty Mutual enables you to buy your policy online, but you’ll have to enter detailed information about your home’s construction — like the age of the roof and the percentage of hardwood flooring.
+Like State Farm, Liberty Mutual enables you to buy your policy online.
+You’ll have to enter detailed information about your home’s construction, like the age of your roof and the percentage of hardwood flooring in your home.
 If you aren’t sure of this information or you have any questions about the policy, you’re better off picking up the phone and speaking to an agent.
-It’ll be able to explain all the policy options and help you choose the ones that are right for you.

 Allstate consistently produced our most affordable quotes.
 Even its Premium coverage came out to be cheaper than State Farm’s standard coverage.
-In Meridian, we were able to get a policy for as little as $334 per year, a bargain in comparison to Farmers’ $1,290 quote.
-Allstate’s affordability largely stems from its huge selection of 14 discounts, the most of any provider on this list.
-You may be eligible for discounts like enrolling in autopay, being a new customer, and remaining claim-free.
-You can also save by bundling home and auto insurance and installing safety devices like sprinklers or deadbolt locks.
+In Meridian, we were able to get a policy for as little as $334 per year, a bargain in comparison to Farmers’ $1,290.
+Allstate’s affordability largely stems from its eight discounts.
+You can save by enrolling in autopay, being a new customer, and remaining claim-free.
+It also has discounts for bundling home and auto insurance and installing safety devices like sprinklers or deadbolt locks.

-It’s a great place to start looking if your budget is tight, but you should note that there may be some tradeoffs.
+Allstate is a great place to start looking if your budget is tight, but its claims payouts aren’t quite as generous as those from State Farm or Liberty Mutual.
 J.D.
-Power gave Allstate a 3/5 for claims payout, and it earned an 80/100 from Consumer Reports Readers.
-This isn’t a guarantee that you’ll run into problems, but it’s something to be aware of when comparing your options.
-It may be worth paying a little more for a company that consistently provides great customer service.
+Power gave Allstate a three out of five for claims experience, and it earned a score of “good” for the amount paid for damages from Consumer Reports readers.
+This isn’t a guarantee that you’ll run into problems, but it may be worth paying a little more in premiums for larger payouts when you really need it.

 Allstate’s website is a great place to begin if you’re new to homeowners insurance and aren’t sure what you need.
 It walks you through the basic coverages and answers dozens of common questions.
 It also has a Common and Costly Claims Tool to show you what the most common claims are in your area.
 When you’re ready, you can get a quote online, but you’ll have to speak to an agent in order to purchase it.

 Farmers Insurance appeals with its comprehensive coverage and endorsements, but the price gave us pause.
-Its policies were easily the most expensive, in one case it was almost $850 more than Allstate’s quote.
-And that’s just for the standard protection, which doesn’t include ordinance and law coverage.
-This pays for any unforeseen repair expenses necessary to bring your home up to new building codes.
-It’s pretty important, especially if you have an older home, but if you want it from Farmers, you’ll have to choose a higher tier of protection.
+Its policies were easily the most expensive, in one case almost $850 more than Allstate’s quote.
+And that’s just for the standard protection, which doesn’t include ordinance and law coverage, which pays for any unforeseen repair expenses necessary to bring your home up to new building codes.

-You may be able to lower your costs significantly if you qualify for any of Farmers’ 13 discounts.
-Multi-policy and autopay discounts are available to everyone.
-There’s opportunity for additional savings for nonsmokers and those who haven’t filed a claim recently.
-If you’ve updated your utilities or roof in the last few years, you’ll earn discounts for that too.
+You may be able to lower your costs significantly if you qualify for any of Farmers’ 11 discounts.
+Multi-policy and autopay discounts are available to everyone, and there’s opportunity for additional savings for nonsmokers and those who haven’t filed a claim recently.
+If you’ve updated your utilities or roof in the last few years, you’ll earn discounts for that, too.

-As for customer service, you shouldn’t have to worry about any unforeseen complications.
-Consumer Reports gave Farmers and State Farm identical scores for claims handling, though State Farm did hold the edge in the J.D.
-Power survey, with a 4/5 compared to Farmers’ 3/5.
-It’s worth getting a quote from Farmers just to see what it can offer you, but you’d be better off going with the company that offers you the cheaper rate because the difference in customer service is negligible.
+As for the claims process, you shouldn’t have to worry about any unforeseen complications.
+Consumer Reports gave Farmers and State Farm identical scores for claims handling, with “very good” scores for both damage amount and simplicity of the process.
+It’s worth getting a quote from Farmers just to see what it can offer you, but most people will be better off going with the company that offers you the cheaper rate, as the difference in claims satisfaction is minimal.

 Farm Bureau Mutual of Idaho

 Farm Bureau Mutual Insurance of Idaho is offered through the Idaho Farm Bureau.
-Its policies are only open to members, but any Idaho resident can sign up for $50 annually.
-In addition to its insurance, members also gain access to a variety of benefits, including discounts on goods and services.
+Its policies are only open to members, but any Idaho resident can sign up for an annual fee of $50.
+In addition to its insurance, members also gain access to a variety of benefits, including discounts on a number of goods and services.

 The company’s website has little information about its homeowners policies, apart from a single page listing its basic coverages.
 If you want to know more, you’ll have to call your local Farm Bureau Mutual agent.
 You can get a quote if you’re not a Farm Bureau member, but you have to be willing to give up your Social Security Number.
-Most other companies require this information too, but they’ll give you an estimate without it if you don’t feel comfortable giving it out.
+Most other companies require this information, ultimately, but they’ll still give you an estimate if you don’t feel comfortable giving it out.

-Because Farm Bureau Mutual of Idaho is a smaller company, it didn’t make it into Consumer Reports or J.D.
+Because Farm Bureau Mutual of Idaho is a smaller company, it didn’t make it into Consumer Reports' or J.D.
 Power’s customer satisfaction surveys.
-This makes it difficult to gauge how well it measures up to the other companies on the list, but in our own experience wasn’t favorable.
+This makes it difficult to gauge how well it measures up to the other companies on the list.
+That said, our own experience wasn’t entirely positive.
 Our agent promised to get back to us with more information about its policies, but he never did.
-That’s not to say that that will be your experience, Farm Bureau Mutual is one of the largest insurers in the state, and this wouldn’t be the case if it didn’t treat its customers well.
+Still, Farm Bureau Mutual is one of the largest insurers in the state, so we’d expect that it treats its customers well overall.

 Seasonal snowmelt brings regular floods to select parts of Idaho every April and May.
 If you live near the Snake River or in the Kootenai River Valley, you probably know what we’re talking about.
-The southeast and north central portions of the state have also been known to suffer flash floods on occasion.
-Such an obvious hazard to your home warrants some insurance protection, right?
+The Southeast and North Central portions of the state have also been known to suffer flash floods on occasion.

 Unfortunately, due to the costly nature of flood insurance claims, your traditional homeowners policy doesn’t protect against this type of damage.
 If you want this coverage, you’ll have to purchase a separate flood insurance policy from the National Flood Insurance Program (NFIP).
 This government-led program offers flood insurance nationwide through a network of independent agents.
 When you’re looking for a new homeowners policy, ask your agent if they offer flood insurance as well.